Measure development is a complex process; the high-level steps in the measure development process are:

 - Conceptualization: Ideas for measures are narrowed down to specific measure constructs.
 An environmental scan is conducted to identify relevant guidelines and quality of supporting evidence, variation in care, and gaps in measurement.

-- Development: A Technical Expert Panel (TEP) is convened and identification of the measure population, the recommended practice, and the expected outcome with determination of how it will be measured is documented in the measure specification.
+- Development: A Technical Expert Panel (TEP) is convened and identification of the measure population, the recommended practice, and the expected outcome with determination of how it will be measured are documented in the measure specification.

 - Testing: Feasibility, reliability, and validity testing are used to assess the suitability of the quality measure’s technical specifications and acquire empirical evidence to help assess the strengths and weaknesses of a measure.